Drone technology will transform our world's transportation, help abate global warming, and more.

 - scalable, so it can be demonstrated at toy-drone size but scaled (for many applications) up to passenger service.

-HS-Drone has a solution, it is the Passively-Adjusting Tiltwing (patent-pending).
+HS-Drone has a solution; it is the Passively-Adjusting Tiltwing (patent-pending) which progresses past the patents of Baldwin ( US 6783096, US 7059562), making the technology practical and scalable .
 The tiltwing is a propeller-wing combination that naturally provides vertical thrust at low to zero velocity and passively transforms to horizontal thrust as velocity increases.
-CHECK OUT VIDEO on History + R&D page.
+CHECK OUT VIDEO on VIDEO(History/R&D) page.

 HS-Drone supplements the lift of the tiltwing with lift generated by the fuselage (lifting body technology) as illustrated by the Lifting Body Aerodynamics insert.
 Fixed wings may also supplement the lift.
 Lifting body and wing aerodynamics are much more efficient than propellers for providing lift.